WPMedia/arc-themes-blocks/blocks/default-output-block/README.md

 # `@wpmedia/default-output-block`
-Fusion News Theme default output type. _Please provide a 1-2 sentence description of what the block is and what it does._
+Fusion Theme default output type. _Please provide a 1-2 sentence description of what the block is and what it does._

 ## Acceptance Criteria
 - Add AC relevant to the block